-Today's academic discussion and recent developments in monetary policy and institutions rest on three main pillars: The traditional theory of economic policy in the spirit of Theil (19xx) and Tinbergen (19xx); the endogenisation of economic policy, the groundwork for which was laid in many classical writings in public choice, but which main influence stems from the compact and compelling formalisations by Nordhaus (1975) and MacRae (1977); and, the rules-versus-discretion debate that came in the wake of the rational expectations revolution, with implications for endogenous policy making that were initially formalized by Kydland and Prescott (1977) but worked out and popularized by Barro and Gordon (1983).
-We will focus here on the public-choice-related roots of modern monetary policy conduct and design.
+The contemporary academic discussion and recent developments in monetary policy and institutions rest on three main pillars: The traditional theory of economic policy in the spirit of Theil (1961) and Tinbergen (1952); the endogenisation of economic policy, the groundwork for which was laid in many classical writings in public choice, but which main influence stems from the compact and compelling formalisations by Nordhaus (1975) and MacRae (1977); and, the rules-versus-discretion debate that came in the wake of the rational expectations revolution, with implications for endogenous policy making that were initially

 1 This survey puts particular emphasis on recent, policy-related developments.
-Older developments are selectively discussed in order to bring out the public-choice roots of many current developments and provide a theoretical background for current discussions.
-For more detail on these earlier developments, readers may consult two previous surveys of mine which focus on political business cycles and the first-generation discussion of time-inconsistency (Gärtner, 1994) and the second-generation discussion of time-inconsistency including a refined macroeconomic framework with persistence and the interaction with fiscal policy (Gärtner, 2000).
+Older developments are only selectively discussed in order to bring out the public-choice roots of many current developments and provide a theoretical background for contemporary discussions.
+For more detail on these earlier developments, readers may consult two previous surveys of mine which focus on political business cycles and the first-generation discussion of time-inconsistency (Gärtner, 1994), and the second-generation discussion of time-inconsistency including a refined macroeconomic framework with persistence and the interaction with fiscal policy (Gärtner, 2000).